Tested. Trialed. & Triumphant.

 Keep a Bike under the desk!
 Yes, it works.
 And it’s perfect for when you’re stuck in that ZOOM meeting you don’t want to attend.
 (Maybe I shouldn’t have said that?!)
 Think of it like you’re multi-tasking, staying healthy while reading those emails or watching those YouTube Tutorials.

 Backrests come in many forms, as do chairs.
 According to my fabulous physio (who I truly hate some days), our desk chairs should be replaced every 12-18 months!
 Yeah, right?
-Especially when it’s moulded so perfectly and been with you through those many countless hours while staring at a screen, through the tears, the joy, the sweat… Um, yeah.
+Especially when it’s moulded so perfectly and it’s been with you through those many countless hours while staring at a screen, through the tears, the joy, the sweat… Um, yeah.
 I make a point of investing every few years on a new chair for my desk.

 In between, do invest in lumbar supports.
 I’ve gone from rolled-up beach towels to correct the lower spine, to fancy beaded massaging gadgets to slip over the chair.
 Some have straps that never keep them in place, they break, they slip, they become pains!